talexb/tprc-2024-science-track-survey/survey.md

 application of Perl and Raku for the pursuit of science.
 Please answer the following questions in order to assist us in planning this potential new track.

-1. Have you attended a Perl Conference before?
+1. Have you attended a Perl Conference (YAPC or TPRC) before?
 - yes
 - no

-2. Are you interested in submitting in attending a seperate Science Track?
+2. Are you interested in attending a seperate Science Track at the next Perl Conference?
  - yes
  - no

-3. Do you have a paper or poster idea that you may consider submitting to the CFP?
+3. Do you have a paper or poster idea that you may consider submitting for the next Perl Conference?

  - yes
  - no

-4. If `yes` to #2, what topics are are you considering?
+4. If `yes` to #3, what topics are are you considering?

 (text field)

-6. Rank your prefernce for Track availability:
+5. Rank your preference for Track availability:

  - Every day of the conference, same as the Perl and Raku tracks
  - Only on some of the days
  - Limited to one day

-6. Would a Scientific Track increase the chances of attending the TPRC?
+6. Would a Scientific Track increase the chances of you attending the Perl Conference?

  - yes
  - no

-7. Would your employer be more likely to sponsor you attending the TPRC if there is a Science Track?
+7. Would your employer be more likely to sponsor you attending the Perl Conference if there is a Science Track?

  - yes